-- A copy of the Proof of Service of the Notice of Direct Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on March 23, 2010 indicating a monthly rent of \$900.00 due on the first day of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on September 6, 2014 with a stated effective vacancy date of September 16, 2014, for \$900.00 in unpaid rent.
+- A copy of the Proof of Service of the Notice of Direct Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on August 31, 2009, indicating monthly rent is due on the first day of the month and rent is determined by applying the B.C.
+Rent Scale applicable or such other rent scale as the landlord may determine; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on November 10, 2014with a stated effective vacancy date of November 23, 2014, for \$1,312.00 in unpaid rent.